 Right now, US stocks are trading near all-time highs.
 I consider them very risky.
 Bonds are even riskier.
 And real estate in places like Vancouver and London are in a super bubble.

 If an asset is really expensive, it usually means you’re late to the party.
 You should avoid expensive stuff if you want big gains.

 I prefer situations where everyone else has thrown in the towel… where the sellers are begging for a buyer.

 That’s when you can buy high-quality companies dirt cheap.
 It’s low risk, high reward.
 What could be better?

 The best investors in the world understand you make a lot of money buying cheap assets, not expensive ones.

-Take John Templeton.
-Templeton is considered one of the greatest stock pickers of the last century.
+Take Templeton.
+He’s considered one of the greatest stock pickers of the last century.